MiSS FPGA 64MB

 FPGA Board designed to fit inside a Commodore A500 case.
 Uses the original A500 keyboard as input device!

 Runs MiST FPGA firmware and it is compatible with MiST cores.
-Can run as Amiga (OCS, ECS, AGA), Atari ST/STE/Mega, MSX2+, Commodore 64, ZX Spectrum, Amstrad CPC, Atari 800, Sega Megradrive, NES, Sega Master System and many more.
+Most notable cores are Amiga (OCS, ECS, AGA), Atari ST/STE/Mega, MSX2+, Sega Megradrive, SNES, PCEngineCD, Commodore 64, ZX Spectrum, Amstrad CPC, Atari 800, Sega Master System, among many others.

 MiSS FPGA is based on the MiST FPGA and it is designed to be placed inside an Amiga A500 case and use its keyboard as input device.
 The most obvious core to run on the board is the Minimig (Amiga core), but it would also run most MiST cores out of the box.